-In order to identify and establish the priority areas of research of mutual interest and mutual benefit with targeted third countries (International Cooperation Partner Countries) for the specific international cooperation actions of the Cooperation Specific Programme ongoing policy dialogues and partnership networks will be enhanced with the different regions in these third countries to provide input to help implement these actions.
+In order to identify and establish the priority areas of research of mutual interest and mutual benefit with targeted third countries (International Cooperation Partner Countries (1) for the specific international cooperation actions of the Cooperation specific programme ongoing policy dialogues and partnership networks will be enhanced with the different regions in these third countries to provide input to help implement these actions.
 Coherence of national activities on international scientific cooperation will be enhanced by supporting the coordination of national programmes (of Member States and Associated countries) through multilateral coordination of national RTD policies and activities.
-Cooperation with third countries in the Framework Programme will be targeted in particular at the following groups of countries:
+Cooperation with third countries in the Framework Programme will be targeted in particular at the following groups of countries (2):

-- Candidate countries, - Mediterranean partner countries (MPC), Western Balkans countries (WBC) as well as the Eastern European and Central Asian countries (EECA), - Developing countries, focusing on the particular needs of each country or region concerned, - Emerging economie.
+- candidate countries (3), - Mediterranean partner countries (MPC), Western Balkans countries (WBC) (4) as well as the Eastern European and Central Asian countries (5) (EECA), - developing countries, focusing on the particular needs of each country or region concerned (6), - emerging economies (6).